shinyorg/mediator/readme.md

 The purpose of this mediator setup is that it can operate in a mobile platform

-- It should fire events on existing viewmodel instances (and cleanup)
+- It should fire events on existing viewmodel instances without the potential for leaking memory
-- It should fire transient/singleton registrations as well

-Thoughts
-- If the mediator is scoped, it should be "inlined with viewmodel scope", but it won't be "inlined with all other viewmodels in the nav stack"
-- Have a wrapped service provider, for all scoped instances that are resolved, store to a "instance collection" and remove when its service scope is disposed
+- Event handlers can be "pulled" from other various contexts like a MAUI navigation stack or TBD Blazor

 Pipeline
 - Time how long events took, time how long a command took